9 FAM 502.2

 (1) For instance, when a child turns 21, he or she is no longer considered a "child" under the INA.
 The Child Status Protection Act (CSPA) may protect the derivative from “aging out” and losing the ability to derive status from the principal beneficiary of the petition.
 (See 9 FAM 502.1-1(D) for guidance on CSPA calculations.)

-(2) Likewise, if the petitioner intends to become a U.S. citizen before his wife and children have immigrated to the United States, he should file separate immigrant visa petitions for any children who are currently deriving their immigration status through the mother.
-That way, when the petitioner is naturalized, the petition according second preference status (F21) to his wife, as well as those petitions according second preference status (F22) to any children, will be converted automatically to accord the beneficiaries immediate relative status (IR1 or IR2).
-If, however, the petitioner does not file separate petitions for his children before his naturalization, the children will lose their derivative status upon the father's naturalization, since the mother's status will automatically convert to IR1 and there is no derivative status for immediate relatives.
-The father will then have to file new petitions on their behalf to accord them IR2 status.
+(2) Likewise, if the petitioner intends to become a U.S. citizen before his or her spouse and children have immigrated to the United States, the petitioner should file separate immigrant visa petitions for any children who are currently deriving their immigration status through the spouse.
+That way, when the petitioner is naturalized, the petition according second preference status (F21) to the spouse, as well as those petitions according second preference status (F22) to any children, will be converted automatically to accord the beneficiaries immediate relative status (IR1 or IR2).
+If, however, the petitioner does not file separate petitions for his or her children before naturalization, the children will lose their derivative status upon the petitioner's naturalization, since the spouse's status will automatically convert to IR1 and there is no derivative status for immediate relatives.
+The petitioner will then have to file new petitions on their behalf to accord them IR2 status.

 9 FAM 502.2-3(D) Automatic Conversion of Petitions (Family Preference Classifications)